 - Exceptional budget management, negotiation, organizational, and presentation skills.

 - Excellent written, verbal, and interpersonal communication skills.

-- Demonstrated ability to anticipate next steps, take initiative, exercise discretion, manage up, and apply sound judgement.
+- Demonstrated ability to anticipate next steps, take initiative, exercise discretion, manage up, and apply sound judgment.

 - Experience with interdepartmental collaboration and managing vendor and other external relationships.

 - Proven project management skills, including the creation of work plans and timelines.